Our Volunteers

 Are Amazing

 We are all Volunteers here at the Community Kitchen.
-The only paid position is the part-time kitchen manager, who wrangles the food, the patrons, the phone, and all of the Volunteers and an amazing custodian/dishwasher who keeps our facility shining and welcoming.
+The only paid positions are the part-time kitchen manager, who wrangles the food, the patrons, the phone, and all of the Volunteers and an amazing custodian/dishwasher who keeps our facility shining and welcoming.

 Folks volunteer hours of their time to prepare, pack, and serve lunch five days a week.
 People pack lunches to send weekend meal bags for the Rainbow House, the WVU-ACT program, and the Barttlet House apartment complex on West Run as well as for our daily diners.